Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - simple god mode for player on 1st spawn for 60s in case of 1st spawining over a mob will be fair
 - increased green glow sticks time to be more useful
 - there are downgrade recipes to better use some resources
-- a bit bigger Tesla HUD for better reading
+- a bit bigger Elctrn HUD for better reading
 - added one hired NPC info on the HUD
 - added near death lvls for Overhydrated Bloated ChemUse
 - added some Notes about buffs.
 They have dynamic values that would be shown for buffs that have no icon and were bloating the detailed buffs list.
-- automatic turn on tesla mods if all checks are ok
+- automatic turn on Elctrn mods if all checks are ok
 - reorganized notes/journal to be easyer to read
 - some beasts may byte and hold your leg for a few seconds preventing you from moving, others may even knock you down.
 - attacking mutant zombies may make them teleport you, more info on the docs